nss-evening-web-development/curriculum/src/data/curriculum/client/week-13/notes/auth.md

     - UPDATE TAGS
 is_featured: true
 ---

+This lesson is informational and not intended for you to complete anything.

-Authentication is already set up for you in the template.
-All you need to do is the following:
+Authentication is already set up for you in the template you will use when you build your projects.
+All you will need to do is the following when the time comes:

 1. Create your Firebase project as before
 2. Add your Firebase credentials to your .env file